-Passed by unanimous consent of the NMCIA Multi-Line Pool Board of Directors on April 29 1992.),
+Passed by unanimous con 1992. sent of the NMCI A Multi-Line Pc ool Board of Dire ctors on April 29,

 Policy on Equity Distribution

 All income and assets of each coverage programs' fund (Workers' Compensation, Multi-Line, Law Enforcement) within the Pool shall be at all times dedicated to the exclusive benefit of the members of that Pool.
 Equity is the portion of members' contributions, exclusive of any unrestricted fund balance, that are not encumbered by the Pool.
 Members shall not have a vested or legal right to receive any equity distribution from a coverage programs' fund within the Pool until a distribution is formally approved by the Pool Board of Directors.
 Distribution of equity will be in a form prescribed by the Board pursuant to the bylaws.
 Distribution may be made only to current county members participating in the coverage program of the fund year for which equity is being returned.
 Any member that leaves a coverage program within the Pool, either voluntarily or involuntarily, shall forfeit any and all rights to equity distribution for the years in which it was in the coverage program prior to withdrawal, and shall not be entitled to any reimbursement of contributions that are to be paid or that shall become payable in the future for such years.
 Distributions shall be made only for fund years in which the coverage program is in an unrestricted fund balance as described in the Reserves for Pool Losses and Fund Balance policy and all claims in that fund year are closed.
 The Pool will be considered to be in a position to return equity only after the unrestricted fund balance has reached the targeted funding level as described below.